FusionAuth/fusionauth-site/site/_posts/2021-11-11-how-to-authenticate-your-react-app.md

 Then, install your dependencies.

 ```
-npm install express cors express-session request
+npm install express cors express-session request crypto
 ```

 What did you just install?
-- `cors`, so that you can avoid CORS errors.
+- "cors", so that you can avoid CORS errors.
-- `express`, so that you can use the Express package.
+- "express", so that you can use the Express package.
-- `express-session`, so that you can save data in a server-side session.
+- "express-session", so that you can save data in a server-side session.
-- `request`, so that you can format HTTP requests in an organized fashion
+- "request", so that you can format HTTP requests in an organized fashion
+- "crypto", so that you can encode a random string to use for CSRF protection

 Your completed `package.json` should look like this: